profharris/YD-ESP32-S3_ESP32-S3-WROOM-1_Dev/README.md

 /* BlinkRGB.ino
    ESP32-S3-WROOM-1 Dev / YD-ESP32-S3

- Demonstrate usage of the onboard RGB LED on some ESP dev boards.
+ Demonstrate usage of the onboard RGB LED on some ESP32-S3 dev boards.

- Calling digitalWrite(RGB_BUILTIN, HIGH) will use hidden RGB driver.
+ Calling _digitalWrite(RGB_BUILTIN, HIGH)_ will use the hidden RGB driver.

- neopixelWrite() demonstrates control of each color channel: void neopixelWrite(uint8_t pin, uint8_t Red, uint8_t Green, uint8_t Blue)
+ _neopixelWrite()_ demonstrates control of each color channel: void neopixelWrite(uint8_t pin, uint8_t Red, uint8_t Green, uint8_t Blue)

- WARNING: After using digitalWrite() to drive the RGB LED it will be impossible to drive the same pin with normal HIGH/LOW levels.
+ WARNING: After using _digitalWrite()_ to drive the RGB LED it will be impossible to drive the same pin with normal HIGH/LOW levels.
 */